xDanax/customer-spend-analysis/README.md

 ## 📌Project Background & Overview

-This project analyzes retail transaction data using **SQLite** to uncover customer purchasing patterns and identify high-value customer segments for targeted marketing and upsell campaigns.
+This project analyzes retail transaction data using **SQLite** to look into customer purchasing patterns and identify high-value customer segments for targeted marketing and upsell strategies.

 The analysis focuses on:
 - **data cleaning**